CrommVardek/polk-auction-ui/README.md

 Tests : `yarn test`

+## Configuration

+In case the URL (IP and/or port) of the polk-auction-server has been changed (either directly or by forwarding URL), you need to adapt the POLK_AUCTION_ENDPOINT value in [the .env.prod file](./.env.prod)

 ## Contributions, issues and PR

 We are open to contributions, ideas, issues, etc. Feel free to open a PR or an issue.